Delanie Walker: 2013 season

 On March 12, 2013, Walker signed a four-year $17.5 million contract with $8.6 million guaranteed with the Tennessee Titans.

-In his Titans debut, Walker caught three passes for 40 yards as the Titans beat the Pittsburgh Steelers on the road by a score of 16-9.
-In the next game against the Houston Texans, he caught his first touchdown of the season on a 10-yard pass from Jake Locker as the Titans lost on the road in overtime by a score of 30-24.
-Two weeks later against the New York Jets, he recorded three receptions for 14 yards and a touchdown in the 38-13 victory.
+In his Titans debut, Walker had three receptions for 40 yards as the Titans beat the Pittsburgh Steelers on the road by a score of 16–9.
+In the next game against the Houston Texans, he caught his first touchdown of the season on a 10-yard pass from Jake Locker during the 30–24 overtime road loss.
+Two weeks later against the New York Jets, Walker recorded three receptions for 14 yards and a touchdown in the 38–13 victory.

-During a Week 7 31-17 loss to his former team, the San Francisco 49ers, Walker caught three passes for 52 yards and a touchdown.
-Three weeks later against the Jacksonville Jaguars, he had four receptions for 62 yards and a touchdown in the narrow 29-27 loss.
-In the next game against the Indianapolis Colts, Walker recorded 10 receptions for 91 yards and a touchdown as the Titans narrowly lost by a score of 30-27.
-During a Week 15 37-34 overtime loss to the Arizona Cardinals, he caught eight passes for 53 yards and a touchdown.
+During a Week 7 31–17 loss to his former team, the San Francisco 49ers, Walker caught three passes for 52 yards and a touchdown.
+Three weeks later against the Jacksonville Jaguars, he had four receptions for 62 yards and a touchdown in the narrow 29–27 loss.
+In the next game against the Indianapolis Colts, Walker recorded 10 receptions for 91 yards and a touchdown during the 30–27 loss.
+During a Week 15 37–34 overtime loss to the Arizona Cardinals, he caught eight passes for 53 yards and a touchdown.

 Walker finished the 2013 season with 60 receptions for 571 yards and six touchdowns in 15 games and 11 starts.

 2014 season

-Walker began the season with three receptions for 37 yards and a touchdown in the season-opening 26-10 road victory over the Kansas City Chiefs.
-In the next game against the Dallas Cowboys, he had a career day with ten receptions for 142 yards and a touchdown as the Titans lost by a score of 26-10.
-During a Week 12 43-24 road loss to the Philadelphia Eagles, Walker recorded five receptions for a career-high 155 yards.
+Walker began the season with three receptions for 37 yards and a touchdown during the season-opening 26–10 road victory over the Kansas City Chiefs.
+In the next game against the Cowboys, he had a career day with 10 receptions for 142 yards and a touchdown during the 26–10 loss.
+Two weeks later against the Indianapolis Colts, Walker caught five passes for 84 yards and a touchdown in the 41–17 road loss.

+During a Week 8 30–16 loss to the Texans, Walker recorded four receptions for 37 yards and a touchdown.
+During a Week 12 43–24 road loss to the Philadelphia Eagles, he had five receptions for a career-high 155 yards.

 Walker finished the 2014 season with 63 receptions for 890 yards and four touchdowns in 15 games and 14 starts.